Fragtality/PilotsDeck/README.md

 - **Profiles** added to the Package File need to be in the **.streamDeckProfile Format** you get when Exporting a Profile from the StreamDeck Software.
 - Please **keep the Name** of the StreamDeck Profiles **the same** (as shown in the StreamDeck UI).
 Else the Profile Manage can not replace old Files and transfer Profile Mappings on Profile Updates.
 - Please **make it clear** in the Profile or File Name for **which StreamDeck Type** a Profile is intended for - so that the User can choose the correct StreamDeck on Installation.
 There is no automatic Way because for whatever Reason, Elgato does not export that Information.
+- You can include additional Files in the Package (e.g. FSUIPC Scripts, a Readme, Simulator Modules) in the **Extras** Folder.
+If put there, the Profile Manager will place the Files on the User's Desktop for easier retrival (in a Folder named after the Package File's Name).

 <br/>